 Matthew Knoles taught for 10 years in public elementary schools in Santa Barbara, Goleta, and Ventura before joining the Providence faculty in 2014.
 He holds a masters degree in Educational Policy and Leadership and a preliminary administrative credential (California State University Northridge, 2010).
 He completed the California teaching credential program (Chapman University, 2004) after earning a bachelors degree in sociology (UCSB, 2000).

-Besides his work in the classroom, Mr. Knoles teaches guitar through Good Times Guitar and is a worship leader at Santa Barbara Community Church.
+On Sundays, Mr. Knoles serves Santa Barbara Community Church as a worship leader.
 He and his wife, Krista, have three children, Tully, Tessa, and Beck, who are part of the Providence family.

-Our founding preschool director, Caitlyn Patton came to Providence from the El Montecito Early School, where taught since 2011.
+Our founding preschool director, Caitlyn (Patton) Goebel came to Providence from the El Montecito Early School, where she taught since 2011.
 She has been a preschool educator since 2006, serving as a teacher and assistant childcare director in Orange County before returning to her native Santa Barbara.
-Ms. Patton earned a B.S. degree in child development with a minor in psychology from California Polytechnic University at San Luis Obispo.
+Mrs. Goebel earned a B.S. degree in child development with a minor in psychology from California Polytechnic University at San Luis Obispo.

-Executive Assistant to the Head of Lower School
+Executive Assistant to the Lower School Principal / Science Teacher

 Terry Lucera is a graduate of Cal Poly, San Luis Obispo with a B.S. in Biological Sciences.
 She has completed coursework toward a teaching credential at California State University, Northridge.
 She is no stranger to the independent school arena, having taught elementary and middle school science at a private school in the San Fernando Valley for 13 years.
 Upon arriving in Santa Barbara in 2011, Mrs. Lucera took employment as a teacher-editor reviewing science education and technology materials, but found she missed the school environment.
-She is happy to be back on a school campus, this time in the front office.
-She and her husband have two daughters; their younger daughter, Miranda, attends Providence Upper School.
+She is happy to be back on a school campus, in the front office and in the science classroom.

 Jan Smith earned a B.S. in Elementary Education at the University of Indianapolis.
 She has served in various administrative capacities at Santa Barbara Christian School since 1995.
 Mrs. Smith and her husband, Tom, have two grown sons, Matt and Tim, both alumni of SBCS.

-Silvia Bordin as been a part of our school family for over 20 years, including serving on the Board of Directors.
-She earned Early Childhood Education and Liberal Arts & Science in the Humanities A.A. degrees at Santa Barbara City College, where she has been the ECE Department tutor for three years.
-She also holds a B.S. degree in human services management from the University of Phoenix.
-Her work experience with the Santa Barbara County Education Office in the Early Start and Preschool Inclusion Program garnered a Child Development Site Supervisor Permit.
+Silvia Bordin has been a part of our school family for over 20 years, including serving on the Board of Directors.
+She holds a Master of Arts in Education/Educational Leadership from Antioch University.
+She earned her bachelor’s degree in Human Services Management, and associates in Early Childhood Education.
 Mrs. Bordin is fluent in Spanish and has studied American Sign Language.
-Her sons (Robert, 25, and David, 21) attended Santa Barbara Christian School.
-Her daughter, Eliana, is currently enrolled at Providence in the Lower School.
+Her grown sons, Robert and David, attended Santa Barbara Christian School.
+Her daughter, Eliana, is currently enrolled in Providence Lower School.

-Kara Berge is a recent graduate of the Westmont Teacher Credential Program and received a Liberal Studies degree from Westmont College in 2012.
+Kara (Berge) Baker is a graduate of the Westmont Teacher Credential Program and received a Liberal Studies degree from Westmont College in 2012.
 She has extensive experience in the classroom through her student teaching and pre-professional work in instructional assisting in the Santa Barbara community as well as internationally, both in public and private education.
-Ms. Berge has developed a strong understanding of student development and enjoys sharing a relationship with each student based on his or her interests, personality, and faith.
+Mrs. Baker has developed a strong understanding of student development and enjoys sharing a relationship with each student based on his or her interests, personality, and faith.

-Jill Cunningham earned a B.A. in Liberal Studies from Westmont College in 2005, as well as a Multiple Subject Teaching Credential in 2006.
-Miss Cunningham began working at the former Santa Barbara Christian School in 2008.
+Jill McLemore earned a B.A. in Liberal Studies from Westmont College in 2005, as well as a Multiple Subject Teaching Credential in 2006.
+She began working at the former Santa Barbara Christian School in 2008.
 She enjoys the opportunity to work with young students at Providence and considers it a privilege to be a part of the school community.

 Anne Hammer earned a B.A. degree in Liberal Studies from Westmont College where she was named the Outstanding Liberal Studies Student for 2012.
 She completed her Multiple Subject Teaching Credential in 2012 and joined the Providence faculty in 2013.
 She is truly an outstanding educator and passionate about her faith and her calling.

 Christa Jones earned a B.S. degree in Elementary Education and Mildly Mentally Handicapped Education from Huntington University in Indiana, and a Master’s Degree in Education from Indiana Wesleyan.
-Mrs. Jones has been teaching since 1999 and joined the former Santa Barbara Christian School faculty in 2009.
+Mrs. Jones has been in the teaching profession since 1992 and joined the former Santa Barbara Christian School faculty in 2009.
 She and her husband, Doug, have two sons who attend Providence.

 Debbie Corazza earned a B.A. in English and French from the University of Southern California, and an M.A. in English and American Literature from Claremont Graduate School.
 She earned a Multiple Subject Teaching Credential at Point Loma Nazarene University and has many years of classroom experience.
 She joined the Providence faculty as librarian in 2013 and is dedicated to instilling a love for reading in children.
 Mrs. Corazza and her husband, Mark, are the parents of four SBCS graduates.